AiimiLtd/de-ai-onboarding/02 ConsultingBasics/consultingBasics.md

 ## **Your job**
 Your job is simply to **help the customer to solve their problems**.
 Often, this will also include **defining** the problem in the first place.
 Therefore you need to **ask questions**, (think *why* x5).

+## **Empathy, empathy, empathy**
+Putting yourself in the clients' shoes can help you to understand their motives, aims, pressures, etc. Attempt to truly *understand* their position.

 ## **How you present yourself**
 How you present yourself is critical.
 Aiimi's style isn't beige-corporate, but it is **professional**.
 Treat everyone with respect (which includes being willing them challenge them in order to ultimately help them!).